20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 It sat there until it was revitalized as a heritage site and was opened to the public in 2014.
 It is now home to about 100 different design galleries, shops, exhibits and boutiques with an emphasis on homegrown designers and brands.

 PMQ is a great place to pick up unique gifts and check out cool storefronts – the complex is always hustling and bustling over the weekends with pop-up exhibits and workshops, so even if you don’t buy anything, you never leave empty-handed.
+It’s one of the best unique places to visit in Hong Kong as there’s something for everyone.

 8. Walk around Tai Kwun

 Like PMQ, Tai Kwun is a heritage site that used to serve an entirely different purpose and one of the most unique places to visit in Hong Kong.
-Tai Kwun is just a few steps away from PMQ and opened to the public in May 2018 after years of renovation.
+Tai Kwun is just a few steps away from PMQ and opened to the public in May 2018 after years of extensive renovation.

 The massive complex dates back to the mid-1800s and used to be the Central police station, prison and magistracy.
-Today, the buildings have been revitalized and preserved, and has been converted into a heritage & arts centre.

-It is one of the most underrated places in Hong Kong and is filled with many art and history exhibits throughout the complex as well as plenty of shops, restaurants and bars – I loved the cocktails at Dragonfly!
-Give yourself a solid 1-2 hours to soak in everything it has to offer!
-Entry is free.
+It is one of the most underrated places in Hong Kong and is filled with many art and history exhibits throughout the complex as well as plenty of shops, restaurants and bars – I loved the cocktails at Dragonfly, and it is now home to the newly reopened Hong Kong speakeasy, 001.

 9. Eat egg waffles

-Nowadays, you can get egg waffle at almost any corner street food stores and it comes in a variety of flavours as well.
-In fact, some stores have some whacky yet delightful flavours such as orange chocolate, pandan, pineapple and even meatfloss and sesame.
+Nowadays, you can get egg waffles at almost any corner street food stores and it comes in a variety of flavours.

 Contributed by Nam of Laugh Travel Eat